-Probing the mechanism of ADAM28-mediated cancer metastasisJune 8th, 2012 in Cancer /
+Probing the mechanism of ADAM28-mediated cancer metastasisJune 8, 2012 in Medicine & Health / Cancer

 ADAM28, a metalloproteinase belonging to the ADAM gene family, cleaves the von Willebrand factor (VWF) and inhibits VWF-mediated cancer cell apoptosis, thereby enhancing lung metastases, so inhibiting its expression gives a substantial reduction in lung metastases, according to a study published June 8 in the Journal of The National Cancer Institute.